shwezhu/shwezhu.github.io/content/post/git/009-push-with-force.md

 first commit
 ```

-I added a file on github which means there is another new commit history on remote repo which is different form the commit history of my local repo.
+Then I added a file `docs.md` driectly on github and make a commit so there is another new commit history on remote repo which is different form the commit history of my local repo.

-Commit history on remote repo:
+Commit history on **remote repo**:

 ```
 create docs.md